Kepler-56

 Kepler-56 is a red giant in constellation Cygnus roughly 3,030 ly away with slightly more mass than the Sun.

+Characteristics

+Kepler-56 is a red giant star.
+This means it is no longer fusing hydrogen in its core and is off the main sequence.
+Its mass is around 1.3 M⊙.
+Its radius is about 4.2 R⊙, putting the star's density at about 0.025 g/cm3.
+For reference, the Sun's density is about 1.408 g/cm3.
+Its metallicity is about 0.0251 Z0/X0.
+Its luminosity is about 9.6 L⊙, and its effective temperature is 4973 K.

+Kepler-56 is about 3.9 billion years old, placing it as about 600 million years younger than the Sun.
+Its apparent magnitude is +13, making it too dim to be visible to the naked eye.

 Planetary system

-In 2012, scientists discovered a 2-planet planetary system around Kepler-56 via the transit method.
+In 2012, scientists discovered a two-planet planetary system around Kepler-56 via the transit method.
 Asteroseismological studies revealed that the orbits of Kepler-56b and Kepler-56c are coplanar but about 45° misaligned to the host star's equator.
 In addition, follow-up radial velocity measurements showed evidence of a gravitational perturbator.
-It was confirmed in 2016 the perturbations are caused by third, non-transiting planet.
+It was confirmed in 2016 the perturbations are caused by third, non-transiting planet: Kepler-56d.

 The planetary system is very compact but is dynamically stable.

-The expanding star will devour Kepler-56b and Kepler-56c in 130 and 155 million years, respectively.
+Kepler-56 is expanding.
+As a result, it will devour Kepler-56b and Kepler-56c in 130 and 155 million years, respectively.
+56d will be far enough to survive its parent star's red giant phase.